-Everest permits students to request a leave of absence (LOA) as long as the leave does not exceed a total of 180 days during any 12-month period, starting from the first day of the first leave, and as long as there are documented, legitimate extenuating circumstances that require the students to interrupt their education, including pregnancy (including childbirth, false pregnancy, termination of pregnancy, and recovery therefrom) or temporary disability.
-Students requesting an LOA must submit a completed Leave of Absence Request Form prior to the beginning date of the leave.
+Everest permits students to request a leave of absence (LOA) as long as the leaves do not exceed a total of 180 days during any 12-month period, starting from the first day of the first leave, and as long as there are documented, legitimate extenuating circumstances that require the students to interrupt their education, including pregnancy (including childbirth, false pregnancy, termination of pregnancy, and recovery therefrom) or temporary disability.
+In order for a student to be granted an LOA, the student must submit a completed, signed and dated Leave of Absence Request Form by the 10th calendar day of the leave to the Academic Dean/Director of Education.
 If unforeseen circumstances prevent the student from submitting the request in advance, the leave may still be granted, but only if:

-- a) the school documents the unforeseen circumstances, and - b) the student submits a completed Leave of Absence Request Form by the tenth (10th) calendar day of the leave.
+- a) the school documents the unforeseen circumstances, and - b) the student submits a completed Leave of Absence Request Form by the tenth (10th) calendar day of the leave